chuksjoe/AutoMart/README.md

   [Screenshot of a form for updating the price offered for an ad](https://drive.google.com/open?id=1FPhhdmwD9CV5W7m8EL1zcocImZKr6vNp)

-- Sales History: this page presents to the user a list of all the purchase orders placed by other users on any of his/her car ads.
+- **Sales History**: this page presents to the user a list of all the purchase orders placed by other users on any of his/her car ads.
 On this page, he/she can accept or decline offers made on his ads.
   (image)
 - Admin: this is the admin page where an admin can view all the posted car ad whether sold or unsold, and can also delete any of the ads.
 It consumes the following API endpoints: